hat-festival/glowing-hat/README.md

 The ordering of the modes is [defined in this list](lib/modes_list.py#L8-L15), and the modes' preferences are defined in [conf/modes.yaml](conf/modes.yaml).

 Some of the modes involve some pretty intense maths which, if done in real-time, will slow everything down to a crawl.
 In these cases, it's [sensible to pre-render the set of states](lib/renderers/rotator.py).
-A `mode` named `foo` will (lazily) attempt to [deserialise a file at `renders/foo.pickle`](lib/mode.py#L67) into an instance attribute called `frame_sets`.
+A `mode` named `foo` will attempt to [deserialise a file at `renders/foo.pickle`](lib/mode.py#L67) into an instance attribute called `frame_sets`.

 ## Colour-sets